locomotivemtl/astro-boilerplate/src/components/Wysiwyg/README.md

 # Wysiwyg Component

-The Wysiwyg component renders a `<span>` to display an Wysiwyg from the sprite.
-The sprite is generated with the `.svg`files located in `./src/assets/svgs/`.
+This component renders rich text content with a specified HTML tag, allowing for custom styling and flexibility.

 ## Property